How to hang a wreath on your front door – experts recommend the best and easiest ways based on your door type

 2. Use command hooks

-We love Command strips at Ideal Home, and Command hooks are particularly handy when hanging your Christmas wreath.
+We love Command strips at Ideal Home, and Command hooks at Amazon are particularly handy when hanging your Christmas wreath.
 However, some of the team has struggled with the adhesive nature of these sticky hooks in the past and had to deal with peeled paint and leftover residue.

 So, while these hooks can work wonders when trying to hang a wreath on a glass door, it’s best to only stick them onto the glass and avoid any painted woodwork.
 You should also follow the instructions when sticking these hooks to your glass door.

-Nathalie Gibbins, founder of Pow Pots says, ‘Adhesive hooks come in a variety of styles, are easy to use, and can be removed at the end of the season without marking your door, and then reused the following year.
+Nathalie Gibbins, founder of Pow Pots, says, ‘Adhesive hooks come in a variety of styles, are easy to use, and can be removed at the end of the season without marking your door, and then reused the following year.
 Go for a good quality one that carries a sufficient weight such as 3M Command.
 Clean and dry the door first and wait an hour after attaching the adhesive strips before hanging up your wreath.’

 The best artificial wreaths